mmitti/vs-boost-unit-test-adapter/README.md

 In order to use/develop the Boost Unit Test Adapter, the following components must be available:
 - [Microsoft Visual Studio](https://www.visualstudio.com/).
 The following versions are supported:
-  + Visual Studio 2017 (Community, Professional, Enterprise).
+  + Visual Studio 2017 (Community, Professional, Enterprise)
+  + Visual Studio 2019 (Community, Professional, Enterprise)

 ## More...